ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.A Mother&#x27;s Inexuence.
+A Mother&#x27;s Inexuence.
 How touching is this
 ribute of Hon.
 T. H. Benton to his mother&#x27;s in
 fluence&#x27;:
 &quot; My mother asked me never to use tobacco : I